Threat Actors Leverage File-Sharing Service and Reverse Proxies for Credential Harvesting

 Investigating the phishing email

 The phishing email originated from the victim's supplier, which provides them with specific goods and services.
-It is suspected that one of the users within the supplier's organisation had their email compromised and used to send the phishing email to the victim.
+It is suspected that one of the users within the supplier's organization had their email compromised and used to send the phishing email to the victim.
 This makes the phishing email more convincing since it came from trusted or known accounts.

 Figure 3 shows a screenshot of the sample phishing email received by the victim, cleverly disguised as a purchase order.
 It includes the supplier's name in the document link's caption, making it more legitimate.